VAISAKHI PARADES IN 2023

 TIP: For both the Surrey and Vancouver events don’t expect to find parking anywhere near the parade venues, unless you arrive really early, and even then you’ll find much of the greater area closed to traffic.
 Public transit is recommended.

-If you ever wanted to check out Punjabi Market, the day of the parade is the most interesting, and crowded.
+If you want to check out Punjabi Market, the day of the parade is the most interesting, and most crowded.
 On this day there are lots of people and things to see.
-With all the turbans, colour and festivities, you’ll feel like you’re in the Punjab!
-Everyone is welcome.
+With all the turbans, saris, colour and festivities, you’ll feel like you’re in the Punjab!
+It’s pretty amazing!

 At the Vaisakhi Festival and during the parade don’t be surprised to receive free food and drink from local residents and businesses – it’s a traditional part of the festivities.

-Vaisakhi, also known as Baisakhi, is a festival also celebrated by Hindus and Buddhists as the start of the new year.
+Vaisakhi, also known as Baisakhi, is a festival also celebrated by Hindus as the start of the new year.

 For more information about Vaisakhi festivals in the Lower Mainland, click any of the following: